Small/big-block Chevy Engine code stamping numbers include the engine serial number (ID code), engine VIN, block casting number, and block date code.

 The first five digits are called the prefix and contain the details about the engine assembly factory, the month in which the assembly was made, and the specific day of the assembly.

 The last two to three digits indicate the engine suffix code used to denote the vehicle model and the transmission details.
+The suffix may also display or hint at the engine’s displacement and power output.

 For example, the engine serial number V1015CKX is decoded as: